Hybrid electric vehicle: Engines and fuel sources

-Gasoline
+Petrol

-Gasoline engines are used in most hybrid electric designs and will likely remain dominant for the foreseeable future.
-While petroleum-derived gasoline is the primary fuel, it is possible to mix in varying levels of ethanol created from renewable energy sources.
+Petrol engines are used in most hybrid electric designs and will likely remain dominant for the foreseeable future.
+While petroleum-derived petrol is the primary fuel, it is possible to mix in varying levels of ethanol created from renewable energy sources.
 Like most modern ICE powered vehicles, HEVs can typically use up to about 15% bioethanol.
 Manufacturers may move to flexible fuel engines, which would increase allowable ratios, but no plans are in place at present.

 Diesel

 The most prominent example of a full hybrid diesel system is the HYbrid4 by PSA Peugeot-Citroën.
 It was discontinued in 2016, following the decline in diesel popularity following the VW Dieselgate scandal.

 Diesel-electric HEVs use a diesel engine for power generation.
 Diesels have advantages when delivering constant power for long periods of time, suffering less wear while operating at higher efficiency.
 The diesel engine's high torque, combined with hybrid technology, may offer substantially improved mileage.
 Most diesel vehicles can use 100% pure biofuels (biodiesel), so they can use but do not need petroleum at all for fuel (although mixes of biofuel and petroleum are more common).
 If diesel-electric HEVs were in use, this benefit would likely also apply.
-Diesel-electric hybrid drivetrains have begun to appear in commercial vehicles (particularly buses); as of 2007, no light duty diesel-electric hybrid passenger cars are available, although prototypes exist.
-Peugeot is expected to produce a diesel-electric hybrid version of its 308 in late 2008 for the European market.
+Diesel-electric hybrid drivetrains have begun to appear in commercial vehicles (particularly buses); as of 2007, no light duty diesel-electric hybrid passenger cars are widely available, although prototypes exist.
+Peugeot was expected to produce a diesel-electric hybrid version of its 308 in late 2008 for the European market.

 PSA Peugeot Citroën has unveiled two demonstrator vehicles featuring a diesel-electric hybrid drivetrain: the Peugeot 307, Citroën C4 Hybride HDi and Citroën C-Cactus.
 Volkswagen made a prototype diesel-electric hybrid car that achieved 2 L/100 km fuel economy, but has yet to sell a hybrid vehicle.
 General Motors has been testing the Opel Astra Diesel Hybrid.
 There have been no concrete dates suggested for these vehicles, but press statements have suggested production vehicles would not appear before 2009.

 At the Frankfurt Motor Show in September 2009 both Mercedes and BMW displayed diesel-electric hybrids.

 Robert Bosch GmbH is supplying hybrid diesel-electric technology to diverse automakers and models, including the Peugeot 308.

 So far, production diesel-electric engines have mostly appeared in mass transit buses.

 FedEx, along with Eaton Corp. in the US and Iveco in Europe, has begun deploying a small fleet of Hybrid diesel electric delivery trucks.

 As of October 2007, Fedex operates more than 100 diesel electric hybrids in North America, Asia and Europe.